colonyos/colonies/README.md

 * Humans (or workers) submit task specifications to a Colony via a Colonies server, which manage one or several Colonies.
 * Colonies workers connect to the Colonies server and search for suitable tasks to execute.
 Each worker must have a valid identity (like a passport) to prove its Colony membership and the Colonies server makes sure only authorized and qualified workers can connect and be assigned relevant tasks.
 * Colonies workers can **reside anywhere on the Internet**, e.g. a server, inside a Kubernetes Pod, a smart phone app, or embedded in a web page, thus enabling a compute continuum spanning devices, edge and cloud.
-* If worker fails to complete a task in time, the task will be re-assigned to another worker.
+* If a worker fails to complete a task in time, the task will be re-assigned to another worker.
 This fail-safe mechanism ensures that all tasks are eventually completed.
 This also makes it possible to apply **Chaos Engineering**, e.g. randomly kill workers to test the overall stability of the system.

 ## What is it good at?
 * **Distributed computing**.
 Manage ML/AI workloads on Kubernetes.
 Form a Colony by deploying one or several Colonies workers in Kubernetes Pods.
 Then use Colonies to enable batch processing and launch processes inside worker containers.